samcday/phosh-osk-stub/README.md

 # Phosh OSK Stub

-An experimental keyboard for quick prototyping and to debug input related issues in phosh.
-For a production ready on-screen keyboard see [squeekboard][].
+An alternative keyboard for Phosh.
+It can replace the default OSK [squeekboard][].

 The purpose of phosh-osk-stub: